sbb-design-systems/lyne-components/src/components/sbb-breadcrumb-group/readme.md

 and a new one with the ellipsis symbol appears between them.
 Clicking on this breadcrumb will make the ellipsis disappear and will restore the full list (the action is not reversible).

+## Accessibility

+Whenever the `sbb-breadcrumb` list within the component is loaded or updated, the last element of the list receive the attribute `aria-current` set to `page`.

 ## Usage

 `sbb-breadcrumb-group` with home icon as first `sbb-breadcrumb`: